manureta/suite/docs/usermanual/source/processing/processes/raster/rasteraspoints.rst

 Description
 -----------

 The ``gs:RasterAsPointCollection`` process takes an input grid coverage and creates a points feature collection.
-The collection contains as many points as cells are in the input coverage, one corresponding to each of them.
+The collection contains as many points as cells are in the input coverage, each point corresponding to a cell.
+Each point is located exactly in the center of the cell.

 .. figure:: img/rasteraspoints.png

    *gs:RasterAsPointsCollection*

-Each point is located exactly in the center of the corresponding cell.

-The attributes table of the output layer contains as many attributes as bands can be found in the input grid coverage, named with the same name as the corresponding band.
+The attributes table of the output feature collection contains as many attributes as bands in the input grid coverage, named with the same name as the corresponding band.
 Attributes are populated using the values for those bands in the input coverage.

 Inputs and outputs
 ------------------